 Venice allowed me to cross taking a gondola ride off my bucket list.
 I’ve always wanted to ride in a gondola.
 That was also the first time I tried gelato and fell in love with Italy.
-Our next stop was Florence, which happened to be when I realized there was no open container law.
 At the same time, I came across the illegal immigrants and street vendors.
 This was the first moment when I felt like I was in New York City.
 The other occurrence happened in Rome.
 The Italians said some people came to the country to visit and never left.
 These individuals didn’t have papers and would scatter when the police appeared.

 After spending two days in Venice and two days in Florence, we traveled to Assisi on the fifth day.
 It was a complete change of pace for the entire group and less touristy.
 We visited St. Francis’s Basilica and got to look at some of the aftermath from the earthquake that happened in 1997.
 The highlight of the day was watching monks walk around the square of Basilica di Santa Maria degli Angeli.
 It occurred at night and there were a couple hundred individuals holding candles and praying in Italian.

 The following day was kind of a blur for me.
 Our group traveled to Naples and Sorrento.
 Everyone on the trip got to witness the sunset on the coast of Meta.
 It was absolutely breathtaking and a once in a lifetime experience.
 A few of us went down to Alimuri beach to hang out and witnessed people playing volleyball and swimming.
 There were families showing up with their dogs and toddlers after 11pm.